 Secondly, Moore’s Law died several years ago, and this is not related to AI-focused CPUs.
-It is difficult to see what the relationship between these two facts is.
-However, Moore’s Law dies when the size of pathways on chips fell to slightly larger than the width of an electron (meaning no more miniaturization using this approach was going to occur).
+It isn’t easy to see what the relationship between these two facts is.
+However, Moore’s Law dies when the size of pathways on chips fell to slightly larger than an electron’s width (meaning no more miniaturization using this approach was going to occur).
 This led to the development of multicore processors, which face their limitations — namely heat buildup.
 It is a bit curious how vacuous Vishal’s statements are.
-They sound like something, but then when analyzed, turn out to not be any insight.
+They sound like something, but then when analyzed, they turn out to not be any insight.

-Vishal has had little to do but study on the topic of AI.
+Vishal has had little to do with studying the topic of AI.
 He says he has been developing fantastic IP in AI for two years.
 If true, then why does he seem to be operating at a very high level of abstraction and reaching for things to try to sound insightful.